-See Note 8, "Allowance for Credit Losses," in the accompanying consolidated financial statements for a rollforward of credit losses by loan categories for the years ended December 31, 2023, 2022 and 2021.
+See Note 8, "Allowance for Credit Losses," in the accompanying consolidated financial statements for a rollforward of credit losses by loan categories for the years ended December 31, 2024, 2023 and 2022.

-The allowance for credit losses on loans as a percentage of total loans held for investment at December 31, 2023 increased modestly as compared with December 31, 2022 due to the increase in our commercial allowance for credit losses for the reasons discussed above.
+The allowance for credit losses on loans as a percentage of total loans held for investment at December 31, 2024 decreased as compared with December 31, 2023 due to the decrease in our allowance for credit losses for the reasons discussed above and an increase in total loans held for investment.

-The allowance for credit losses on loans as a percentage of nonperforming loans held for investment at December 31, 2023 decreased as compared with December 31, 2022 due to an increase in nonperforming loans as discussed further below in our commercial loan portfolio.
+The allowance for credit losses on loans as a percentage of nonperforming loans held for investment at December 31, 2024 decreased as compared with December 31, 2023 due to an increase in nonperforming loans in our commercial loan portfolio as discussed further below and the decrease in our allowance for credit losses for the reasons discussed above.